 Long Bay is an incredible 3-mile (4.8 km) long beach on the southeast side of Providenciales.
 The water at this popular coast is breathtaking turquoise, with shallow depths leading off for a very great distance off the beach.
 Like nearly all beaches in the Turks and Caicos, the sand at Long Bay is white with perfect consistency.

-Due to being on the southern shallow Caicos Banks side of Providenciales, Long Bay does not get any of the larger ocean swell waves that the northern beaches do, and only at times experiences small choppy waves caused by local winds.
+Due to being located on the southern and shallow Caicos Banks side of Providenciales, Long Bay does not experience any open ocean swell waves that many of the northern and western beaches on the island may encounter, and at times experiences small choppy waves caused by local winds.